cityofaustin/Residential-Permitting/_content/projects/Interior-Remodel/define-copy.md

 Having electricity on your deck does not require a building permit.
 However, you still need an electric permit.

 * If your deck will require a building permit, the City will generate the electric permit automatically with your building permit.
-* If you do not need a building permit but you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the&nbsp;[Service Center](/contact/) at One Texas Center.
+* If you do not need a building permit but you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the [Service Center](/contact/) at One Texas Center.
 * If the electricity on your deck will require changes to the main electrical meter, a registered electrician must get the permit.

 #### Tree Permits